 Faculty council members should be from the school’s professional staff (teachers, counselors, etc.) and not support personnel, such as administrative or custodial staff.
 The chapter adviser serves as an active member of the council, facilitating all meetings.

-The National Handbook discourages principals or assistant principals from serving as members of this council.
+The National Handbook prohibits principals or assistant principals from serving as members of this council.
 This is done to ensure impartiality should a matter require a principal’s action, such as an appeal by a nonselected student or a discipline or dismissal action.

 The Faculty Council’s Responsibilities